vijaysmetgud/Dev-Ops-Trainings-Ajay/AWS-Class/DiskStorages.md

 - Enable versioning in s3 - will not loose data we will have both file
 - suspend versioning in s3 - we will loose data only new version file will be available

+# S3 Policy
+* setting this bucket policy we can restrict the users to access our s3 bucket for object or data.

+    * effect - allow/deny
+    * principle - all
+    * action - readonly/write only